MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quick-start-meetings-live-events.md

   - Microsoft Teams
 ---

+**QUESTIONS**

+-**TERMINOLOGY: DO WE CONSIDER WEBINARS AND LIVE EVENTS A TYPE OF MEETING?** I've done some research and many MVPs/customers are referring to webinars as a function of Teams meetings.
+Our UI also groups the three:  New Meeting ->  Schedule meeting, Webinar, Live event

+- **WHAT INFO DO WE WANT TO HIGHLIGHT IN THE FIRST TABLE?**

+- **ARE THE LIMITS SPECIFIED CORRECT?** Note: We might decide to point to the limits doc instead of repeating limits here, but for purposes of this review, let's agree on the limits.

+- **WHAT IS THE DEFINITION OF LARGE MEETING?
+IS IT THE 1001 - 20,000 VIEW ONLY CAPABILITY?**

+- **ARE THE LICENSING REQUIREMENTS SPECIFIED CORRECT?**

+- **IS THERE ANYWHERE THAT LISTS THE PRIMARY DIFFERENCES IN FUNCTIONALITY/CAPABILITIES BETWEEN MEETINGS, LARGE MEETINGS, WEBINARS, LIVE EVENTS?**

-# Quick start - Meetings in Microsoft Teams
+# Quick start - Meetings, webinars, and live events in Microsoft Teams

-There are multiple ways to meet in Microsoft Teams: unstructured meetings, webinars, and live events.
+There are multiple ways to meet in Microsoft Teams: meetings, webinars, and live events.

-This article for administrators briefly describes the differences in types of meetings--unstructured, webinars, and live events--and how to quickly roll out and configure meetings and events for your organization.
+This article, intended for administrators and IT Pros, briefly describes the differences between meetings, webinars, and live events.
+It then provides links to the information you need to quickly roll out this functionality for your users.

 > [!Note]
 > For details about quickly configuring Teams meetings and events on different platforms, see [Teams features by platform](https://support.microsoft.com/office/teams-features-by-platform-debe7ff4-7db4-4138-b7d0-fcc276f392d3).